-Known for its Southern comfort food and cocktails, this NoDa staple from the mind behind Growlers Pourhouse and Crepe Cellar serves brunch during the week.
+Known for its Southern comfort food and cocktails, this NoDa staple from the minds behind Growlers Pourhouse and Crepe Cellar serves brunch during the week.

 Staple brunch item: Chicken Biscuit Sandwich with de-boned fried chicken, slaw, honey mustard, and pickles ($8)

 Find it at 3106 N. Davidson St. Haberdish does brunch a little differently than your other go-to spots: It’s only offered during the week from 9 a.m. to 2 p.m.
 Tuesday through Friday (full menu here).

 Best Uptown brunch

-The farm-focused restaurant from Asheville-based Chef William Dissen opened in Uptown earlier this year with floor-to-ceiling windows, mezzanine seating, and extensive breakfast, lunch, dinner, and brunch menus.
+The farm-focused restaurant from Asheville-based Chef William Dissen opened in Uptown a couple of years ago with floor-to-ceiling windows, mezzanine seating, and extensive breakfast, lunch, dinner, and brunch menus.